Vishwakarma10036/PCB_Design_DD/README.md

 📖 Project Description
 This project is a Digital Diya designed using KiCad 9.0, which works like a smart diya/light.
 It uses:
-LDR07 to detect light/dark conditions
+-LDR07 to detect light/dark conditions
-Condenser Microphone to detect sound (like clap/blow) ATtiny85-10P as the controller
+-Condenser Microphone to detect sound (like clap/blow) -ATtiny85-10P as the controller
-LED as the output glowing diya light
+-LED as the output glowing diya light
-Battery cell for portable power
+-Battery cell for portable power
-SPDT switch for ON/OFF control
+-SPDT switch for ON/OFF control
 The circuit is designed as a compact PCB layout in KiCad 9.0, suitable for mini DIY electronics projects.

 🧩 Components Used (BOM)